Personal transporter: Singapore

 In December 2016 the Land Transport Authority started a 6-month trial where devices were allowed on trains and buses at all times.

 Personal transporters are not allowed on public roads.
 A bill in early 2020 bans all personal transporters on sidewalks / footpaths, and requires shops to give notices regarding this ban.
 Since sometime in 2019, riding personal transporters in the HDB common areas could result in a fine up to S$5,000.
 The fine also applies to bicycles and motorized bicycles.

 Europe

 The European Committee for Standardization (CEN) has been in the process of defining a standard for personal transporters, referred to as 'personal light electric vehicle', including both self-balancing vehicles and standing vehicles with maximum speeds of up to 25 kph and is expected to complete its work by the end of 2017.
-In the meantime some countries have allowed personal transporters to be used on public roads with certain conditions:
+In the meantime some countries have allowed personal transporters to be used on public roads with certain conditions.

+The European Committee for Electrotechnical Standardization (CENELEC) has adopted the IEC standards as European Standards: